Nidulus/nidulus_swarm/README.md

 If you have one of these, you will get three ( 3 ) additional endpoints available on the http server:

-/counters   - HTTP GET - Lists 7 days history of messages sent/received.
+/counters   - HTTP GET - Lists 7 days history of messages counted sent/received.
 Each entry represents one hour.\
 /network    - HTTP GET - Lists 7 days history of visible nodes in swarm.
 Each entry represents one minut.\
 /statistics - HTTP GET - Lists 7 days history of hardware usage.
 Each entry represents 2 minutes.